arun1104/coffeeShop/README.md

 **Questions:**

 In the problem statement, it is mentioned that a Customer will be notified.
 Wanted to know through which medium the notification will be conveyed?
 I'm assuming that it is a flashy message in the same screen of the store persona or some display device in the store itself.

+**What is implemented so far:**

+1) Use cases:
+   1.1) Get all products
+   1.2) Send Order Events and get order details as response 1.3) Send Payment event and get order status as PAID 1.4) On the server, get a console message after order is ready.

+2) Artifacts:
+   2.1) Nodejs server in Express framework.
+   2.2) Used Swagger middleware to validate requests.
+   2.3) Used Swagger for API documentation
+   2.4) One sample unit test
+   2.5) Package.json wired with test,run scripts
+   2.6) Postman collection
+   2.7) Architectural Documents
+   2.8) Logger.Correlation Id added across the req cycle 2.9) Launch.json wired with debug script.

+Notes:

+1) Mongo URL is added in the env file as it is a test server given my mLab.
+In production world, we never commit such secrets to github as they will be configured in github secret store.

+2) Have not added any auth support.

+3) Have not added unit tests for all the files.

+4) No UI has been developed.

+5) Cloud deployment/infrastructure code has not been added.

+**Time taken to complete the task: 16 hours**